 Tonsillitis simply means inflammation and infection of the tonsils.
 Tonsils are oval shaped lymphoid tissues situated on either side at the back of the mouth and inside the throat.
 Enlarged tonsils can be visualized when you open your mouth.
 Tonsils are part of human immune system and they protect the body from various germs that enter the body through mouth and nose.
-However, in the process they themselves get infected and inflamed leading to a condition known as tonsillitis.

 As adult life approaches, the tonsils, together with other lymphoid tissues tend to atrophy (decrease in size).
 However, in some adults the tonsils are so large that they almost meet in the mid line and therefore they are also called kissing tonsils.
 Enlarged tonsils in adults are prone to infection and inflammation.
 Tonsillitis is usually caused due to bacterial or viral infection.
 When viral infection is the cause the treatment includes rest, drinking warm fluids, gargling with salt water and medicines for fever and pain.

 Tonsillitis resulting from bacterial infection is mostly due to streptococcal organism.

 Many times the cause of tonsillitis is viral infection.
 Its severity is less compared to bacterial infection.
 However, sometime tonsillitis can be due to mono.
 Fever, stomachache, extreme tiredness is some of its symptoms.
 If you experience this symptoms contact your doctor so as to prevent any further complications.